To quote Jon Snow (spoiler alert), “Winter has come.”

 The stench from last night’s Chinese food doesn’t exactly scream, “Come in and stay for a while.”
-Get rid of bad smells with an odor-eliminating candle like this one.
+Get rid of bad smells with an odor-eliminating candle.

 Once you get your leftover egg rolls out of the air, it’s time to replace them with something a little more welcoming.
 Bring in nice plants with pleasant subtle fragrances like gardenias or lavender blossoms.